danm551/NJIT-CS288-NYSE-Website/README.md

 -Makes use of DOM manipulation to extract relevant data (stock names, volume, price, change, %change) from original website.

--Makes use of Python, PHP, MySQl, and C.
+-Makes use of Python, PHP, and MySQl.